-Most recently, Bream reported live from the 2013 Supreme Court ruling of the Defense of Marriage Act (DOMA) and California's Proposition 8.
-Previously, she covered the Supreme Court ruling on the Patient Protection and Affordable Care Act (PPACA) in 2012 and provided extensive live coverage of the nomination of Judge Sonia Sotomayor to the Supreme Court.
+Most recently, Bream reported live from Capitol Hill on the 2015 Supreme Court decision to rule in favor of same-sex marriage nationwide.
+Previously, she has covered the 2013 Supreme Court ruling of the Defense of Marriage Act (DOMA) and California's Proposition 8, the Patient Protection and Affordable Care Act (PPACA) in 2012, as well as provided extensive live coverage of the nomination of Judge Sonia Sotomayor to the Supreme Court.
 In addition, Bream reported on the Supreme Court hearing on Guantanamo Bay detainees in June 2008.

 Before joining FNC, Bream worked as a weekend anchor for WRC-TV (NBC-4) in Washington, DC.
 Prior to that, she anchored the evening and late-night news for WBTV (CBS-3) in Charlotte, NC and held writing and reporting positions at WFTS-TV (ABC-28) in Tampa, FL.